 Rabbi Klibanoff’s first pulpit was here in New Jersey in a small shul in Parsippany.
 It is there that he learned the ins and outs of the Metrowest community as well as how to make a left turn in the great state of New Jersey.
 After five years in Parsippany, Rabbi Klibanoff took his talents to the South Shore of Long Island to the Jewish Center of Atlantic Beach.
 There, he and his family served the community with distinction for eleven years.
 In the summer of 2013, the Klibanoffs came back to Metrowest with the honor to serve Etz Chaim.
 Rabbi Klibanoff is married to Dr. Sarah Klibanoff.
 For a very long time, the family consisted of five beautiful daughters until the summer of 2015 when the they were blessed with a son, the Prince of Bel-Air (of Livingston).

-Isaac Bernstein grew up in Chicago.
-After spending 2 years learning in Yeshivat Netiv Aryeh in the Old City of Jerusalem, he attended Yeshiva University and received a BA in Jewish Philosophy.
-Isaac is still learning full-time in RIETS, where he is completing his Semicha.
+Rabbi Isaac Bernstein joined Etz Chaim in the Summer of 2020.
+After spending 2 years learning in Yeshivat Netiv Aryeh in the Old City of Jerusalem, he attended Yeshiva University where he learned under Rabbi Elchanan Adler and received a BA in Jewish Philosophy.
+Isaac then continued his learning and received his Semicha from RIETS.